SKBruck/voltdocs/_drafts/frequently-asked-questions.md

 ### How is this different from the AppStudio Server (nsbapp.com)?

-THe AppStudio Server was designed to help with development, but for permanent hosting.
+The AppStudio Server was designed to help with development, but not permanent hosting.
 Volt is a permanent hosting solution.
 It provides all the tools you need to either host your app, or provide a backend for a hybrid app or existing server.

 ### Can I continue to use the AppStudio Server?